-The interview will be direct, meaning that the enumerator, using a tablet (hand held device) containing the questionnaire's application, will meet the interviewees face to face to ask them questions about each household member.
-The answers will be keyed in the tablet based on a pre-established order within the application.
+The interview will be direct, meaning that the enumerator, using a tablet containing the questionnaire's application, will meet the interviewees face to face to ask them questions about each household member.
+The answers will be keyed in the tablet based on a preestablished order within the application.